 You will stay in bed until your legs are no longer numb.

-You will feel some pain when the needle is inserted.
+You will feel some pain and pressure when the needle is inserted.

 American Society of Anesthesiologists

 Family Doctor—American Academy of Family Physicians

 Canadian Anesthesiologists' Society

 Epidural anesthesia.
 Baylor College of Medicine website.
 Available at: https://www.bcm.edu/healthcare/care-centers/anesthesiology/for-patients/epidural-analgesia.
 Updated August 2010.
 Accessed February 14, 2020.

 Regional anesthesia.
 Baylor College of Medicine website.
 Available at: https://www.bcm.edu/healthcare/care-centers/anesthesiology/patient-information/regional-anesthesia.
 Updated August 2010.
 Accessed February 14, 2020.

 Spinal anesthesia simulation.
 University of Florida website.
 Available at:

 Accessed February 14, 2020.